jturco/arcgis_cdk/README.md

 2. Navigate to Amazon Sysetms Manager -> Run Command
 3. Create a new run command
 4. Search for the PowerShell Image
-    Note: If you've run the CDK, these variables will be provided as outputs in the log.....
-6. Paramaters for Run Command
+5. Paramaters for Run Command
     * This....
     * That....
-7. Execute the Run Command!!
+6. Execute the Run Command!!

 ![Image place holder](https://www.fillmurray.com/640/360)